CentroEPiaggio/unipi-grasp-datasets/iros2015_grasp_db/README.md

 The recording procedure was stopped manually so bag file length is variable among them.

 Notes on the recorded data:
- - Recall only raw sensor data is recorded in the bag files at their max frequency.
+ - Recall only raw sensor data is recorded in the bag files at their max frequency plus `/tf`.
  - Recall that parameter for each grasp is saved to disk prior the recording to replicate the data processing.
- - Point clouds are recorded using 20 of 21 messages at 30Hz, if you want to change this, modify the [`uploadSetup.launch`](scenario1/launch/uploadSetup.launch).
- -

 #### How to play the recorded data